tanerochris/ping-react/_site/index.md

 ```markdown
     yarn list --pattern --depth=0 "^react*"
 ```
 You should see the version of react installed together with other react packages.
 In my own case the above command produces the following output at the terminal.
-Notice we are working with version 16.13.1 of the react library which is currently the [latest](https://reactjs.org/versions/) at the time of this writing.
+Notice we are working with version 16.13.1 of react which is currently the [latest](https://reactjs.org/versions/) at the time of this writing.

 ```markdown
     $ yarn list --pattern --depth=0 "^react*"